nhsd-exeter/dos-capacity-status-api/README.md

 First, navigate to the root directory and run the following command:

+make project-build
 make api-build

 ##### Running the application

-In the development environment, the application runs in debug mode.
+In the development environment, the application runs in debug mode on port 8000

 To run the application, make sure that you have your python virtual environment
 activated: